Wetware computer: Biorobotics

 Wetware and biorobotics are closely related concepts, which both borrow from similar overall principles.
 A biorobotic structure can be defined as a system modeled from a preexisting organic complex or model such as cells (neurons) or more complex structures like organs (brain) or whole organisms.
 Unlike wetware, the concept of biorobotics is not always a system composed of organic molecules, but instead could be composed of conventional material which is designed and assembled in a structure similar or derived from a biological model.
 Biorobotics have many applications and are used to address the challenges of conventional computer architecture.
 Conceptually, designing a program, robot, or computational device after a preexisting biological model such as a cell, or even a whole organism, provides the engineer or programmer the benefits of incorporating into the structure the evolutionary advantages of the model.

 Effects on users

 Wetware technologies such as BCIs and neuromorphic chips offer new possibilities for user autonomy.
 For those with disabilities, such systems could restore motor or sensory functions and enhance quality of life.
 However, these technologies raise ethical questions: cognitive privacy, consent over biological data, and risk of exploitation.

-Without proper oversight, wetware technologies may also widen inequality, favoring those with access to cognitive enhancements.
-Open governance frameworks and ethical AI design grounded in neuro ethics will be essential.
 With the development of wetware devices, disparities in access could exacerbate social inequalities, benefiting those who have resources to enhance cognitive or physical abilities.
 It is necessary to create strong ethical frameworks, inclusive development practices, and open systems of governance to reduce risks and make sure that wetware advances are beneficial to all segments of society.